dotnet/csharplang/proposals/dictionary-expressions.md

 Dictionary<string, int> caseInsensitiveMap = [comparer: StringComparer.CaseInsensitive];
 ```

 The motivation for this is due to the high number of cases of dictionaries found in real world code with custom comparers.
 Support for any further customization is not provided.
-In line with the lack of support for customization for normal collection expressions (for example, for setting initial capacity).
+In line with the lack of support for customization for normal collection expressions (like setting initial capacity).

 ### Answered question 1